weltwinkel/.b/README.md

 Tiny one-way data binding binding library.
-Developed for a client Applikation that periodically polls for changes of many devices.
+Developed for a client application that periodically polls for changes of many devices.
 The models are created when first loading the application.

 ## basic usage

-A device model may look like this:
+A typical device model may look like this:

 ```
 var device = function(parameters){